Updated December 2025

 To summarize the difference between a cold email and other types of email:

 A cold email should look like personalized one-to-one communication.
-When the recipient receives your cold email, it should appear in their inbox like an email that they received from one of their work colleagues.
+When the recipient receives your email, it should appear in their inbox like an email that they received from one of their work colleagues.
 It should land in their primary inbox (not their promotions, social or spam folders).

 The best way to send cold emails is from a professional Gmail (Google Workspace) or Outlook (Microsoft 365) account.